God Has Returned: I Won’t Live by Religious Rituals Any Longer

 Beginning a Brand-New Life of the Church

-Later on, I read this in God’s words: “necessitates a normal spiritual life, which is the foundation for experiencing God’s words and entering into reality.
-Does all your current practice of prayers, of drawing near to God, of -singing, praise, meditation, and pondering the words of God amount to a ‘normal spiritual life’?
+Later on, I read this in God’s words: “Faith in God necessitates a normal spiritual life, which is the foundation for experiencing God’s words and entering into reality.
+Does all your current practice of prayers, of drawing near to God, of hymn-singing, praise, meditation, and pondering the words of God amount to a ‘normal spiritual life’?
 None of you seems to know.
 A normal spiritual life is not limited to such practices as praying, singing hymns, participating in church life, and eating and drinking of God’s words.
 Rather, it involves living a new and vibrant spiritual life.
 What matters is not how you practice, but what fruit your practice bears.
 Most people believe that a normal spiritual life necessarily involves praying, singing hymns, eating and drinking the words of God or pondering His words, regardless of whether such practices actually have any effect or lead to true understanding.
 These people focus on following superficial procedures without any thought to their results; they are people who live in religious rituals, not people who live within the church, and much less are they people of the kingdom.”